 Explanation: In ESA, the antenna’s beam is moved electronically by setting the phase angles of phase shifters located at each radiating element to provide a linear phase taper across the array surface.

-3. Which of the following determines the direction of antenna beam in ESA?
+3. Which of the following determines the direction of the antenna beam in ESA?

 a) Physical direction of antenna

 Explanation: The ESA controls the beam by phase shifters.
 The slope of the phase taper determines the direction in which the antenna beam will be pointed.